 Difficulty Accessing Material

 If you have difficulty accessing any material on this site because of a disability, please contact us in writing and we will work with you to make the information available.
-You can direct your request to the Chancellor's Office.
+You can direct your request to the ADA Accommodations's Request Form.